 Let’s move on to configuring pfBlocker’s DNSBL.

 Alright.
 We’ve configured IPv4 filtering and GeoIP filtering, and aliases.
 It’s now time to move on to using pfBlockerNG for ad-blocking.
 Ad-blocking in pfBlockerNG is achieved through DNS blackholing.
-This references your DNS requests against a list of known ad networks and trackers and blocks them at the DNS-level, whenever there’s a match, resulting in an ad-free internet.
+This references your DNS requests against a list of known ad networks and trackers and blocks them at the DNS level whenever there’s a match, resulting in an ad-free internet.
 Hooray.

-In order to use the DNSBL feature in pfBlockerNG, you must be using the DNS Resolver in pfSense for your DNS resolution.
+To use the DNSBL feature in pfBlockerNG, you must be using the DNS Resolver in pfSense for your DNS resolution.
 That means you can’t assign your hosts’ DNS via DHCP or use the DNS Forwarder (dnsmasq) if you want to use the DNSBL feature.